adrian-moisa/visual-school/01-basic-html-and-css/02-basic-css/README.md

 **Iconfonts** | I mention about Iconfonts when talkin about CSS sprites.
 These are fonts that instead of storing characters, they store icons.
 **Color depth** | Early web had 256 colors.
 It might seem ridiculous but this is wat much better than the previous standards, 16 colors or monochrome.
 There was this feature in various editors that said: use web safe colors.
 Well, currently there are 16 million possible colors available.
 This is enough for the tipical website.
 **Color schemes** | When working with styles and designs you will end up working with color schemes.
 These are collections of collors hand picked in order to maintain a consistent look and feel in the entire website.
 **Integrated color pickers** | Modern browsers have in the developer tools a tiny color picker.
 Sometimes I use it to quickly get a color code.
 This is really useful for rapid development.
+In case you don't know how to use them you will find instructions in the [02-colors.html](https://github.com/visual-space/visual-school/blob/master/01-basic-html-and-css/02-basic-css/02-colors.html) sample.
+We will talk more about developer tools in another chapter.
+For the moment just remember it exists.
+Or if you forget it's ok.
+We will encounter these tools again multiple times.
 **Aditive vs Substractive colors** | This basically means the difference between how Print media and Electronic screens produce color.
 In print the more color you add the more you go towards black.
 In computer monitors and tvs it's the other way around.
 The more color you add the whiter it gets.
 **Webdesign showcase articles** | I recommend that you start searching online for showcases of webdesign.
 This will help you get a better understanding what is good design and also hunt for new ideas.
 Search for: showcase of online shops showcase.
 Than search for tourism agency design showcase.
 Or any other category.
 You will see certain patterns that define each category.
 **Graceful degradation,<br>Mobile first design** | This basically means that when you build a website you need to consider what happens if the website is not able to use CSS or Javascript.
 These concepts try to guide developers in creting barebone functional websites that are enriched by the various layers of technology available.
 Even to this day, a lot of websites will fail catastrophically if one technology layer is missing.